Zur Hauptnavigation springen Zur Suche springen Zum Seiteninhalt springen Zum Footer springen

 What is the difference between directly and indirectly supported people?

-How many projects were active in 2021?
+How many projects did WHH work on in 2022?

 What is the breakdown of expenditure on projects?